Haliotis pourtalesii: Description

 The radula of this species is peculiar in possessing a very narrow lateral tooth.
 The cephakic tentacles show concentric rings.
 Within Haliotis, these characteristics can only be found also in Haliotis dalli Henderson, 1915 and in Haliotis dalli roberti Mclean, 1970.

-Sometimes young specimens of abalones from other oceans are offered for sale as this species.
+Sometimes young specimens of abalone from other oceans are offered for sale as this species.

 Habitat

 It has been collected in a bathymetric range between 25 and 230 meters depth, usually on hard substrates.

 Minimum recorded depth is 36 m.
 Maximum recorded depth is 366 m.